neetjn/ansible-transparent-env/README.md

 Ansible playbook to install personal tools required for my workspace, and setup my development environment.

-This project is a sub-project of the [JVM Development Environment](https://github.com/neetVeritas/jvm-development-environment), but will work with any Ubuntu based distribution using Trusty or Xenial.
+This project is a sub-project of the [JVM Development Environment](https://github.com/neetVeritas/jvm-development-environment), but will work with any 64 bit Ubuntu based distribution using Trusty or Xenial.

 The playbook has been broken up into four individual role groups: